Watt Road Bridge upgrade works set to commence

 Council is pleased to advise that upgrade works will commence on Watt Road Bridge next Monday 2 August 2021.
 Read more

-The upgrades will ensure it provides safe traffic access between Mooroopna and Kialla for the next 2-3 years.
+The upgrades will ensure it provides safe traffic access between Mooroopna and Kialla for at least the next ten years.

 The timber trestle bridge next to the old Mooroopna post office was built in 1877-8 under the supervision of Patrick Robertson, Clerk of Works.
 Timber from an earlier bridge across the Goulburn River near its junction with the Broken River (Tanner’s Bridge) was used in its construction.